Best daily deals

 A person wears the JBL Quantum 600 while gaming on a PC.

-We test as many products as we can in and out of the lab.
+We test as many products as possible in and out of the lab.

-Truly, all we want is for you to enjoy your purchase if one is made.
-While we do operate via affiliate links, no writer may benefit from recommending product A over product B. If a purchase isn’t made, we do hope that you walk away with a greater understanding of audio.
+Indeed, we only want you to enjoy your purchase if one is made.
+While we operate via affiliate links, no writer may benefit from recommending product A over product B. If a purchase isn’t made, we hope you walk away with a greater understanding of audio.

 Frequently asked questions about the best mics for YouTube

 Absolutely.
-Sound quality plays a crucial role in retaining viewers and ensuring your content is professional.
+Sound quality is crucial in retaining viewers and ensuring your content is professional.
 While the video quality is essential, poor audio can deter viewers even if the visuals are top-notch.
-A good microphone ensures clear audio, reduces unwanted background noise, and captures the nuances of your voice or the environment.
-Whether you’re recording in a studio, vlogging on the go, or streaming games, investing in a quality microphone tailored to your specific needs can significantly enhance your YouTube content’s overall quality.
+A good microphone provides clear audio, reduces unwanted background noise, and captures the nuances of your voice or the environment.
+Whether recording in a studio, vlogging on the go, or streaming games, investing in a quality microphone tailored to your specific needs can significantly enhance your YouTube content’s overall quality.

-The Blue Yeti Nano is a $79 microphone with two recording patterns (omnidirectional and unidirectional), while the Blue Yeti costs $99 and has four recording patterns (bidirectional, cardioid, omnidirectional, and stereo).
+The Blue Yeti Nano is a $79 microphone with two recording patterns (omnidirectional and unidirectional).
+At the same time, the Blue Yeti costs $99 and has four recording patterns (bidirectional, cardioid, omnidirectional, and stereo).
 Both are USB condenser microphones with onboard gain control, but only the Yeti Nano works with the Blue Sherpa desktop software.
 The Nano also records higher-quality audio (24-bit/48kHz compared to 16-bit/48kHz).
-Bit depth and sample rate aren’t everything, though, since the standard Yeti houses three condenser capsules compared to the Yeti Nano’s two condenser capsules.
+However, bit depth and sample rate aren’t everything since the standard Yeti houses three condenser capsules compared to the Yeti Nano’s two condenser capsules.
 Both mics support live headphone monitoring and allow you to adjust the headphone volume.

-These types of microphones are called electret microphones, and while some modern electret microphones are produced with decent quality, camera manufacturers do not typically put much emphasis on making internal mics sound great.
+These types of microphones are called electret microphones.
+While some modern electret microphones are produced with decent quality, camera manufacturers do not typically emphasize making internal mics sound great.
 They often pick up unwanted room noise and inaccurately reproduce voices.
-In addition, if you’re recording a streaming video or any sort of narration, you’ll want your microphone to be closer to the sound source than a camera microphone would permit.
-Lastly, if you’re recording a vlog or similar style video and want to pick up sound from a different direction than the camera is pointing, you’ll need an external microphone to do so.
+In addition, if you’re recording a streaming video or narration, you’ll want your microphone closer to the sound source than a camera microphone would permit.
+Lastly, you’ll need an external microphone if you’re recording a vlog video and want to pick up sound from a direction different from where the camera is pointing.

 Not really.
-Pretty much every microphone designed for worthwhile recording isn’t waterproof unless it’s specifically for recording in wet environments.
+Every microphone designed for worthwhile recording isn’t waterproof unless specifically for recording in wet environments.
 Don’t get any of the microphones we recommend here wet — you will not enjoy the results.

 The trend of using tiny microphones on TikTok and other social media platforms has become popular for several reasons: